 Driving in Thailand

-Expats should drive defensively and be prepared for erratic drivers as well as children and animals in the road.
-Driving in rural areas at night is also not recommended.
-Drunk driving is a problem in Thailand and many cars do not have working headlights.
+Expats should drive defensively and be prepared for erratic drivers as well as children and animals on the road.
+Driving in rural areas at night is not recommended.
+Drink-driving is a problem in Thailand, and many cars do not have working headlights.
 Buses driving recklessly on country roads can also be a hazard at night.

-Expats will need to apply for a Thai driving licence after three months in the country, and some insurers require the driver to have a Thai driver’s licence to be fully covered.
-Licences can be applied for at local transport offices or at the Department of Land Transport in Bangkok.
+Expats will need to apply for a Thai driving licence after three months of living in the country, and some insurers require the driver to have a Thai driving licence to be fully covered.
+Licences can be applied for at local transport offices or the Department of Land Transport in Bangkok.